sivmkmr/Motadata-assignment/README.md

       spring.datasource.username = dataBaseUserName
       spring.datasource.password = dataBasePassword

-## 	3. Uncomment the following lines, then run the application.
+## 	3. Uncomment the following lines in MotadataApplication.java file (main method), then run the application.
 Once the app is running, comment these lines again:

     @Autowired
     private ProductRepository repository;